segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 There are two ways of configuring the CDN distribution in Cloudflare and the 403 error is an indication that one of the below options is misconfigured:

-1. If you have a CloudFlare enterprise plan then create a Page Rule in Cloudflare so that Segment's CDN wouldn't refuse the requests via the Cloudflare Proxy.

-If cdn.segment.com is another CNAME, which resolves to xxx.cloudfront.net, you will need to use a Page Rule in Cloudflare to override the host header to match the hostname for proxy requests.
+1. If you have a CloudFlare enterprise plan, create a Page Rule in CloudFlare so that Segment's CDN doesn't refuse the requests made through the CloudFlare Proxy.
+If cdn.segment.com is another CNAME that resolves to xxx.cloudfront.net, you will need to use a Page Rule in CloudFlare to override the host header to match the hostname for proxy requests.
+For more information about overriding the host header, see CloudFlare’s [Rewrite Host headers](https://developers.cloudflare.com/rules/page-rules/how-to/rewrite-host-headers/){:target="_blank”} docs.

-More in Cloudflare’s docs on overriding the host header can be found [here](https://developers.cloudflare.com/rules/page-rules/how-to/rewrite-host-headers/).

 2. For customers who are not on the CloudFlare Enterprise plan, use CloudFlare Workers.
 Workers usually run on the main domain (for example, `www.domain.com`), but if you want Workers to run on a subdomain, like `http://segment.domain.com`, you must record the subdomain in your DNS.
 For more information, see CloudFlare's [Routes and domains](https://developers.cloudflare.com/workers/platform/routes#subdomains-must-have-a-dns-record){:target="_blank”} documentation.